National Occupational Research Agenda: NORA results

 Every ten years, NIOSH reviews the activities, outcomes, and impacts of work completed over the past NORA decade and completes a report of those accomplishments.
 The first decade report evaluated contributions from 1996-2006, while the second decade report reviewed activities from 2006-2016.
-NORA's third decade will occur from 2016-2026.
+NORA's third decade covers the period from 2016–2026.

 NORA symposia

 To ensure a continued focus on the practical application of the research, NIOSH cosponsored NORA Symposia in 1999, 2003, 2006, and 2008.
 The 2008 NORA Symposium—"Public Market for Ideas and Partnerships"—was the first not held in the Washington, D.C., area.
 Instead it was hosted in Denver, reflecting NIOSH's desire to expand occupational research collaborations in the Western United States.